 If you are suffering from a bout of cramp, stretch the muscles involved.
 Hold the stretch for as long as is necessary.
 Gentle massage of the muscles may also help relieve the symptoms by encouraging blood flow.

 There is a theory that states if you pinch your top lip then a nervous reaction causes the cramp to go - worth a try.
-See a sports injury professional who can advise on rehabilitation and preventing future bouts of cramp.
+See a sports injury professional who can advise on rehabilitation and prevent future bouts of cramp.

 A professional therapist can apply sports massage techniques to improve the condition of the muscle helping tight or knotted areas relax.
 They can advise on stretching and strengthening to help prevent future bouts of cramp as well as examine whether dehydration, lack of salt or insufficient diet may be a possible cause.

-It may be that you are not getting enough salt in your diet and this is a popular theory about cramp, however there is so much salt in processed foods in the western worlds diets that lack of salt is an unlikely cause of cramp.
+It may be that you are not getting enough salt in your diet and this is a popular theory about cramp, however, there is so much salt in processed foods in the western world's diets that lack of salt is an unlikely cause of cramp.